JoshPrim/ECG-Pipeline/README.md

 There are multiple ways of executing this pipeline, for example, with an IDE or through the command prompt.
 An explanation is provided on how to run this pipeline through the command prompt.

-To start the runner, the previously created conda environment needs to be active.
+To start the runner, the previously created Conda environment needs to be active.
-If the environment is still active from the installation, this can be seen in the comand prompt, as it shows the environment name in brackets in front the current directory.
+If the environment is still active from the installation, this can be seen in the command prompt, as it shows the environment name in brackets in front the current directory.
 Should the environment not be active, it can be activated again by typing:
 ```
 conda activate your_env_name
 ```

-using the command prompt, navigate to this directory
+using the command prompt, navigate to this directory(.../ECG-Pipeline).

 The demo can be started by typing:
 ```